Hellman Jordan Management Co. Inc. MA Sells 37,433 Shares of Direxion Daily S&P Biotech Bull 3x Shares (NYSEARCA:LABU)

 Hellman Jordan Management Co.
 Inc. MA lessened its stake in shares of Direxion Daily S&P Biotech Bull 3x Shares (NYSEARCA:LABU – Get Rating) by 65.2% during the second quarter, Holdings Channel.com reports.
 The firm owned 20,000 shares of the company’s stock after selling 37,433 shares during the period.
 Hellman Jordan Management Co.
 Inc. MA’s holdings in Direxion Daily S&P Biotech Bull 3x Shares were worth $135,000 as of its most recent SEC filing.

 A number of other institutional investors and hedge funds also recently made changes to their positions in LABU.
-Simplex Trading LLC boosted its position in shares of Direxion Daily S&P Biotech Bull 3x Shares by 725.7% during the 2nd quarter.
-Simplex Trading LLC now owns 1,210,548 shares of the company’s stock worth $8,159,000 after purchasing an additional 1,063,931 shares in the last quarter.
+Simplex Trading LLC raised its holdings in shares of Direxion Daily S&P Biotech Bull 3x Shares by 725.7% in the 2nd quarter.
+Simplex Trading LLC now owns 1,210,548 shares of the company’s stock worth $8,159,000 after acquiring an additional 1,063,931 shares during the last quarter.
 Altfest L J & Co.
 Inc. acquired a new stake in shares of Direxion Daily S&P Biotech Bull 3x Shares in the 2nd quarter worth about $1,376,000.
 Renaissance Technologies LLC acquired a new stake in shares of Direxion Daily S&P Biotech Bull 3x Shares in the 1st quarter worth about $2,852,000.
 Millennium Management LLC acquired a new stake in shares of Direxion Daily S&P Biotech Bull 3x Shares in the 2nd quarter worth about $780,000.
 Finally, CIBC Private Wealth Group LLC acquired a new stake in shares of Direxion Daily S&P Biotech Bull 3x Shares in the 2nd quarter worth about $270,000.

 Direxion Daily S&P Biotech Bull 3x Shares Trading Up 6.3 %